rmgibbo/wetfe/docs/glossary.md

 healing, heal
 : The process of restoring damaged soul chips (Ⓢ in the damage deque) to the health deque.
 Healing affects the chips of the damage deque point-per-chip, from the top down, and according to their type.
 Affliction chips Ⓐ simply pop, whereas soul chips pop and queue into the health deque.

-health deque
+health deque, Health[]
 : The deque of soul chips Ⓢ and power chips Ⓟ that represents healthy or empowered lifeforce.
 Generally, characters begin every encounter with all of their soul chips in this deque, and may temporarily accumulate one or more power chips above them.

-innervated
+_innervate_
-: The state of a font that has been tapped by a being, using the energy of its soul.
+: When a being uses the energy of their soul to unlock the power of a font, thereby binding with it.

 intelligence, INT
 : The quality encompassing a being’s mental agility, perception, insight, logic, and detailed memory.